fiatconnect/specification/fiatconnect-api.md

 conversion rate, fee, amount, crypto type, fiat type, etc.  A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee if the client initiates a transfer with the `quoteId` before the time `quote.guaranteedUntil`.

+The `quote.fee` field is an optional return value, used to represent an optional fixed fee as a string-ified numerical amount (e.g. `"1.0"`) for the transfer.
+Note that `fee` is meant for end-user informational purposes only, and `fee` MUST be included in the exchange rate (ratio of `fiatAmount` to `cryptoAmount`) already in the provided quote.
+For example, if `cryptoAmount` is 15 in the quote response for some transfer out of cUSD for USD, and `fiatAmount` is 12, and `fee` is 3, the end user MUST receive 12 USD for 15 cUSD (not 9, which would double-count the fee).

+For transfers out, `fee` is assumed to be denominated in the selected `cryptoType`.
+If `fee` is provided, the server MAY return `quote.feeType` and/or `quote.feeFrequency`. `feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.

 The `quote.settlementTimeLowerBound` and `quote.settlementTimeUpperBound` fields are optional return values, representing the lower and upper bounds for transaction settlement time using a particular `FiatAccountType` respectively.
 A server MAY include these in the response.
 If included, these MUST be strings representing time deltas in number of seconds.
 If included, a server
 SHOULD try to honor the advertised settlement time bounds when performing a related transfer, but it is not required.